hannahlangen/Final_Project/README.md

 # Goal of the project

 Cluster customers of a store according to their attributes and buying patterns.
-Create target personas and predict their buying behaviours to create more targeted advertising campaigns.
+Develop target personas to create more targeted advertising campaigns.

 # Brief description of the dataset